zero trust network design

 What’s happening here is that the tunnel creates an extension between the client device and the application location.
 The tunnel is based on IP addresses on the client device and the remote application.
 Now that there is I.P. connectivity between the client and the application, the network where the application is located is extended to the client.

 However, the client might not sit in an insecure hotel room or from home.
 These may not be sufficiently protected, and such locations should be considered insecure.
 The traditional VPN has many issues to deal with.
-They are user-initiated, and policy often permits split-tunnel VPN where there can be no Internet or cloud traffic inspection.
+It is user-initiated, and policy often permits split-tunnel VPNs without Internet or cloud traffic inspection.

 A SASE solution encompasses VPN services and enhances the capabilities of operating in cloud-based infrastructure to route traffic.
 On the other hand, with SASE, the client connects to the SASE PoP, which carries out security checks and forwards the request to the application.
 A SASE design still allows clients to access the application, but they can only access that specific application and nothing more, like a stripped-down VLAN known as a micro-segmentation.